brendanhasz/probflow/README.rst

     pip install probflow[tensorflow]

-Or, install ProbFlow and the GPU version of TensorFlow + TensorFlow Probability,
+Or, to install ProbFlow and the GPU version of TensorFlow + TensorFlow Probability,

 .. code-block:: bash